Remember Jewish Zwierzyniec

 THE HOLOCAUST IN ZWIERZYNIEC

 The Zwierzyniec ghetto residents were conscripted for labour at the sawmill and lumber yard on the former Zamoyski estate.
 Other Jews repaired and expanded the roads leading from Zwierzyniec to Bilgoraj and to Szczebrzeszyn.
-Tombstones from the Jewish cemetery were used on these projects.
+Tombstones from the Jewish cemetery were used for these projects.

 In the summer of 1940, scores of young men were sent from the nearby railway station at Zwierzyniec to the labor camp at Turkowice.
 At Turkowice, prisoners were tasked with deepening and widening a channel to the Khuchva River — near Tyszowce.
 According to Israel Geist, in the Bilgoraj Yizkor Book, "At Turkowice, we worked barefoot, up to our waists in water full of leeches which attached themselves to our legs and sucked our blood.
 The heat was unbearable, yet we were not given a drop of water to drink, and we had to drink from the contaminated river.
 The engineers and supervisors treated us sadistically and beat us murderously."
 From there, they were dispatched to Belzec Death Camp for certain deaths.

 This marked the end of the Jewish community in Zwierzyniec.
-Zachor - We Remember.

 ------------------------------------------------------------------------